kontalk/tigase-kontalk/docs/local-server-howto.md

 ## Configuration ##

 A default configuration file can be found in `etc/init.properties`.
 For general Tigase configuration, you can refer to its documentation.
-For Kontalk specific usage, here is a list of parameters you will need to modify:
+All Kontalk specific parameters have comments explaining how to set them.

-* `sess-man/plugins-conf/fingerprint` - fingerprint of your newly created GPG key
-* `sess-man/plugins-conf/network-domain` - your network name (WARNING: this is not the host name!)
-* `sess-man/plugins-conf/kontalk\:jabber\:iq\:register/provider` - registration provider (see section *Registration*)
-* `c2s/clientCertCA` - path to the PEM trusted certificate chain for client authentication (dummy: won't be used, but it needs to be a valid list of concatenated CA certificates, any system pem file will do)
-* Various `db-uri` parameters all pointing to the same database
-* `upload/uri` - URL to your Fileserver component (see section *File upload support*)

 ## Registration ##